Friday, 18 August 2023

 Jan Kilinski statue

-Jan Kilinski was a local who lived here during the uprising of Poland against Russian occupation.
-He formed a militia unit that at one point numbered 20,000 and fighting broke out on this spot.
-Ultimately the 1794 uprising failed, and Kilinski spent many years in prison in Russia.
+As we were to discover Warsaw/Poland has many national heroes.
+Jan Kilinski.
+He was a local man who lived here during the uprising of Poland against Russian occupation.
+He formed a militia unit which at one point numbered 20,000 and fighting broke out near the old city wall.
+Ultimately the 1794 Uprising failed, and Kilinski spent many years in prison in Russia.
 He, and this statue, are symbols of Warsaw and Poland's indomitable spirit of never yielding without a fight.

 The Supreme Court